harvester/harvester/enhancements/20240528-migrate-harvester-api-to-standardized-k8s-api.md

 But, each subresource might contain different HTTP method.
 It depends on the behavior is idempotent or not.
 - If it's idempotent, use `PUT` method.
-- If it's not idempotent, use `POST` or more matched HTTP method.
+- If it's not idempotent, use `POST` or more matched HTTP method. **However, there shouldn't be `POST` or more matched HTTP method because most APIs aim to handle existing resource instead of creating new one.**
 - For list API, should use `GET` method.
 For example, `findMigratableNodes` action, it should be `GET` cause it doesn't change anything.

-We should also check which action is not used anymore, and remove it on new APIs.
+In short words, **there should be only `GET` or `PUT` method for subresource APIs**.
+And We should also check which action is not used anymore, and remove it on new APIs.

 #### Related Documentation Issue